-The SMARTdiving website is live – after some months of hiding it away behind a ‘register interest’ form, all of the paperwork has been done, and funds have been secured to start the first stage of their project: A feasibility study into sinking a decommissioned Royal Navy Frigate in the Sound of Mull.
-This is a really exciting project, partially because it raises a lot of issues, which I hope are covered pretty well on the project website.
+SMARTdiving conducted a feasibility study into sinking a decommissioned Royal Navy Frigate in the Sound of Mull.
+This was a really exciting project, partially because it raised a lot of issues, wqith a range of different stake-holders, which were covered on the project website.

 Above right: We designed the icon (shown above right) and the banner for SMARTdiving site.